 The email was sent from a Gmail account, which should be the first clue to the users that it was not a legitimate email from the City’s Information Technology (IT) Department, official emails will only come from CantonOhio.gov email addresses, and the users should recognize the sender’s name!

 The City of Canton’s employees are being advised to not follow the link on the email.

 If any of the City’s employees have followed the link and entered information on the site then they need to contact The City of Canton’s IT Hot Line immediately.
 They also need to change any and all passwords that they think might be the same as the information they entered on the bad website!
 That applies to any personal (social/financial/shopping/etc.) sites that they visit.

-As a security precaution, we are temporarily only allowing users to log in to the City's website from Trusted IP addresses.
+As a security precaution, we are temporarily only allowing users to log in to the City’s website from Trusted Internet Protocol (IP) addresses.

 Starting on February 9, 2018, the City of Canton’s internal network was infected with a virus.
 At the time the City did not know the extent that the virus could propagate.
 The virus spread without user interaction via zero-day vulnerabilities in the Windows networking ports.